 Using Google maps and Google image search.
 Take a few moments to find the property on Google Maps and verify that the street view of the property matches the images of the property listing.
 You can also take the images and run them through google image search to see whether these same pictures have been used on other listings and are part of a scam.

-We hope that these tips for avoiding housing scams helps you on your travels!
-If you are looking for more tips for travel nurse housing The Ultimate Travel Nurse Housing Resource for the Renter and Landlord includes great information for travel nurses looking for housing.
+We hope that these tips for avoiding housing scams help you on your travels!
+If you are looking for more tips for travel nurse housing, The Ultimate Travel Nurse Housing Resource for the Renter and Landlord includes great information for travel nurses looking for housing.